sourcegraph/about/docs/terms-self-hosted.md

 <span style="color:#777777"><i>**Short version**: Third party services and software may be necessary for Sourcegraph to work (examples include libraries Sourcegraph uses internally, code hosts, authentication providers, external code analyzers, monitoring and tracing tools, etc.).
 We’re not responsible for anything provided by a third party, and additional terms and conditions may apply.</i></span>

-The Software may call the servers of other websites or services (**“Third Party Services”**) in order to help you analyze Your Code.
+You may enable the Software to call the servers of other websites or services (**“Third Party Services”**) in order to help you analyze Your Code.
+We do not share Your Code with third-party services, unless you enable the integration or extension.
 We make no warranties of any kind with regard to anything that is contained on or accessible through them.
 Access and use of Third Party Services is solely at your own risk.

 The Software may contain copyrighted software of our licensors (**“Third Party Software”**).
 The licensors retain all right, title, and interest in and to such Third Party Software and all copies thereof.
 Your use of any Third Party Software is subject to the terms and conditions of this Agreement, and any other terms and conditions in any Third Party Software documentation or printed materials (including EULAs).